Rumpunzel/rpg-thingy/rules/conditions.md

 ### Appropriate conditions

-The thee different ypes of conditions hinder you on different tests.
+The three different types of conditions hinder you on different tests.
 Of course, you can almost always voluntarily hinder yourself with your own conditions if the table finds it appropriate.

 |                | Physical Hinders | Mental Hinders |  Social Hinders  |
 |----------------|:----------------:|:--------------:|:----------------:|